Srinu-sara/strapi-aws-terraform-demo/README.md

-# strapi-aws-terraform-demo
-Infrastructure as Code for Strapi CMS on AWS
 # Strapi CMS Deployment on AWS (Terraform)

 This project creates a cloud server on AWS and installs the Strapi Headless CMS.